ccp-eva/tuto_classification/README.md

 *See the [Workshop Webpage](https://www.primate-cognition.eu/de/veranstaltungen/bridging-the-technological-gap-workshop.html) for the context of this tutorial.* <br>
-*See the [Workshop ML part Confluence Page](https://ccp-eva.atlassian.net/wiki/external/231442020/NzM0MTJiYzVlZjk5NDJlZWJiYzY3ZTNhZWQyZDhlOTU?atlOrigin=eyJpIjoiMmJlM2Q0NzY3MTM2NGI0NGIyMmIzYjMxMDc3Y2RhNGMiLCJwIjoiYyJ9) for initial installation steps and further interactive content.*
+*See the [Workshop Hands-on Instructions](https://www.primate-cognition.eu/de/veranstaltungen/bridging-the-technological-gap-workshop/hands-on-sessions) for initial installation steps.*

 # Introduction